 So, here’s the thing.
 Well a few things.
 First.
 I do not like gin.
 I’m sorry if I offend.
 I’ve honestly tried to enjoy it on its own, but unless it’s mixed into a phenomenal cocktail (that I probably can’t create on my own), I don’t love it.
 But what’s even more foul to my taste buds is tonic water.
 I recently tried it on its own.
 I’d long thought I hated gin & tonics because of the gin.
 No. It’s the tonic.
 And the historian in me has a hard time enjoying quinine since I first learned of it as a medicine for malaria.
 Just saying!
 Anyway, when we went to Scotland, I intended to enjoy the whisky (which we happily did), but I started seeing Edinburgh Gin bottles that were super chic and then I saw one that was pink… the Edinburgh Gin Rhubarb & Ginger Liqueur…

 I mean.
 Just look at that packaging.
 If I were a gin lover, I’m sure I would have done the Edinburgh Gin tour, but I’m not, so we didn’t.
 But either their rhubarb or raspberry liqueur were bound to make their way home with me in my suitcase.
 And it did.
 I bought this bottle of rhubarb liqueur at Spean Bridge Mill and then proceeded to schlep it around Scotland in my luggage for two weeks.
 That’s devotion, right?
 So, I arrived home with this large bottle and a small sample bottle of the raspberry liqueur.
 The raspberry one is a deliciously sweet spirit, similar to other ones I’ve tried.
 (If I could, I would have brought a full size bottle of that home with me as well).
 The Edinburgh Gin rhubarb & ginger, however, has a tarter flavor (as expected with rhubarb, I suppose).
 If you want a sweet liqueur, this one isn’t for you.
 But if you’re looking for a fun flavor to mix into your drinks, one that would allow the main spirit (in this case whiskey), to shine through – this is it!!
 And if you don’t like it, it’s ok because the packaging is so beautiful, it’ll be a great item to add to your home decor!
-If you live in the US, you can buy it online here.
-Or if you’re really feeling adventurous, Food52 has a homemade recipe.
+Sadly, I can’t find it available to purchase online at a price that isn’t astronomical, but if you’re really feeling adventurous, Food52 has a homemade recipe.

 Whiskey vs. Whisky | Bourbon vs. Scotch